-As of January 2013, more than 350 scientists and engineers from more than 60 institutions participate in the LBNE Science Collaboration.
-The collaborators come from universities and national laboratories, including collaborators from the United States, India, Italy, Japan, and the UK.
-Collaborators encourage and anticipate further international participation.
+As of August 2014, more than 525 scientists and engineers from 90 institutions participate in the LBNE Science Collaboration.
+The collaborators come from universities and national laboratories, including collaborators from the United States, India, Italy, Japan, Brazil and the UK.

 Professor Robert Wilson (left) from Colorado State University and Dr. Milind Diwan (right) from Brookhaven National Laboratory are serving as the scientific co-spokespersons for the collaboration.
 Members of the collaboration are working closely with the LBNE Project team to design the experimental facilities.
-A more detailed view of the collaboration organizational structure is also available.
 The collaboration has developed a vision statement to help guide its efforts through the design phase of the projects.